myzlab/k-search-v2-docs/docs/sql-functions/aggregate-functions/json-object-agg.md

 ## Definition

-The `jsonObjectAgg` method allows you to add a `JSON_OBJECT_AGG` function to the query.
+The `jsonObjectAgg` method allows you to add the `JSON_OBJECT_AGG` function to the query.
 The `JSON_OBJECT_AGG` is a function that accepts a set of name/value pairs values and returns a JSON object consisting of a set of key-value pairs.

 The only one method available to use this functionality is: